IBM/ibmi-oss-docs/java/tomcat/DEPLOYMENT.md

 - TomCat installation directory: `/opt/tomcat`
 - Download directory (when downloading TomCat and GitBucket): `/opt/download`

-You may choose to download files or deploy WildFly anywhere on the filesystem.
+You may choose to download files or deploy TomCat anywhere on the filesystem.
 Just change these values accordingly.

 (subsequent steps assume you are using this same SSH session)